Incoming Radio: HanRongDa HRD-757

 There are some nice pictures and specifications on the Raddy sales page.

 So how big is this thing?
 I’ve learned that you really can’t tell a radio’s size from the photos, often supplied with artificial background images.
 The size is 5.4 x 3.4 x 1.2in / 138 x 86 x 30mm.
 I think the closest radio I have to that size is the Tecsun PL-330 at 139 x 85 x 26mm.
-It’s naturally thicker because of the larger battery.
+The 757 is naturally thicker because of the larger battery.

 Probably the first things I’ll do with the radio when it arrives is to run the customary daytime band scan for MW and FM.
 Then I think comparisons with with some other radios is in order.
 One obvious comparison is with the LiJiANi Rd239 since they have similar features: AIR, VHF, MP3, Flashlight, Weather alert, and record.
 Because the HRD-757 uses an 18650 battery and the Rd239 uses a BL-5C (with 3 AAA option), I’m interested in what the battery drain will be in Weather alert mode and whether my small solar panel will be enough to keep either running indefinitely in alert mode.
+So far none of my radios tested so far can.

 My personal interest in AIR/VHF/UHF is minimal and I won’t do much testing there, so comparison testing makes sense with the Tecsun PL-330 and Qodosen DX-286.
+I talked to a local ham radio operator and he said there was stuff on 2 meters I should be able to hear.

 Tracking: